ServiceNow/TACTiS/README.md

 For an implementation of the original version of TACTiS, please see [here](https://github.com/ServiceNow/tactis/tree/v1.0.0).

 `train.py` can be used to train the TACTiS-2 model for a dataset.
-The arguments in `train.py` can be used to specify the dataset, the hyperparameters of the model and a whole range of other training options.
+The arguments in `train.py` can be used to specify the dataset, training task (forecasting or interpolation), the hyperparameters of the model and a whole range of other training options.
 More features such as interfaces to evaluate the model and obtain metrics, as well as demo notebooks will be added to this codebase soon.

 ## Citing this work